rage/programming-23/data/part-1/3-more-about-variables.md

 </sample-output>

 Notice the automatically inserted whitespace between each comma-separated part of the printout.
-In a couple of places these spaces are problematic.
+Preventing `print` from adding the extra spaces is technically possible, but not worth the trouble given that we can instead use f-strings.

 In its simplicity the comma notation of the `print` command can often be useful, but it does sometimes cause more trouble than it's worth.
 F-strings are usually a more reliable option.
 In part 4 you will learn more about the handy features of f-strings when it comes to formatting printouts.